By Bruce G. Epperly

 Eighth Sunday after Pentecost

 July 18, 2010

 Amos 8:1-12; Psalm 82; Colossians 1:15-28; Luke 10:38-42

-Perhaps, Amos’ listeners felt the same way.
-They believed that the old religious and political ways would save them, and are shocked to discover that they and their leaders are at the mercy of forces beyond their control.
-They turn to God but that doesn’t even do any good.
-God appears to have withdrawn and may even be punishing them for their injustice and apathy.
-There’s still food in the pantry, but a famine on hearing the word of God.
+Perhaps Amos' listeners felt the same way.
+They believed that the old religious and political ways would save them, and were shocked to discover that they and their leaders were at the mercy of forces beyond their control.
+They turned to God but that didn't even do any good.
+God appeared to have withdrawn and may even have been punishing them for their injustice and apathy.
+There was still food in the pantry, but a famine on hearing the world of God.

 The prophet connects injustice with the ability to encounter God in meaningful ways.
 If we close our hearts, minds, and ears to the cries of the poor -- and worse yet, directly or indirectly, participate in unjust actions, foreclosures, and profit-seeking at the expense of justice -- we will also close ourselves to God's inspiration and comfort.

 Now, it is important that we avoid saying certain things such as 1) economic collapse is divine punishment for our injustice, and 2) God is working through natural catastrophes to get our attention and challenge us to mend our ways.
 In contrast to the threatening language of Pat Robertson and others who connect divine punishment through national and natural catastrophes with America's acceptance of moral evil (ironically, not corporate behaviors), I would suggest the very real connection between behaviors and outcomes.
 This is not linear or deterministic but causal insofar as irresponsible economic activities, shoddy products, cost-cutting at the expense of safety, and concern about profits over people, have serious and long-term consequences.